-NOTE: Vehicles equipped with aftermarket 'dual battery kits' are not classified as 24V systems.
+NOTE : Vehicles equipped with aftermarket 'dual battery kits' are not classified as 24V systems.
 They require the 12 volt compressor kit, and connection to the primary battery only according to section 4.3.1.
 Identify which battery in the system will be used as the 24V negative (-) terminal (i.e., Battery #1 in the wiring diagram Fig. 7.) by connecting a multimeter across the positive (+) terminal of one battery to the negative (-) terminal of the other battery.
-If you have tested the correct negative (-) terminal then you will read approximately 24 volts on the multimeter, and this battery will be battery #1, and the other battery with the positive (+) terminal you have just tested will be battery #2 (refer to wiring diagram Fig. 7.).
-NOTE: If you have tested the wrong negative (-) terminal then you will read approximately 0 volts.
+If you have tested the correct negative (-) terminal then you will read approximately 24 volts or the multimeter, and this battery will be battery #1, and the other battery with the positive (+) terminal you have just tested will be battery #2 (refer to wiring diagram Fig. 7.).
+NOTE : If you have tested the wrong negative (-) terminal then you will read approximately 0 volts.
 Re-test using the opposite batteries.
 Trim the heavy gage black wire that is marked with a white stripe (BLK-WHT) for connection to battery #1 (identified above).
-NOTE: If any of the wires require extra length to reach the battery then splice in an extension using ONLY wire that is of the same gage or bigger than the wire being lengthened.
+NOTE : If any of the wires require extra length to reach the battery then splice in an extension using ONLY wire that is of the same gage or bigger than the wire being lengthened.
 Trim the RED wire and the lighter gage solid black wire with no stripe (BLK) for connection to battery #2.
-NOTE: The inline fuse should be located as close to the battery connection as possible.
+NOTE : The inline fuses should be located as close to the battery connection as possible.
 Never eliminate the fuse when shortening the red wire, and only ever lengthen the red wire on the opposite side of the fuse to the battery.
 Crimp one yellow eye terminal (supplied) onto the RED wire.
-Crimp the remaining yellow eye terminal (supplied) onto the heavy gage BLK-WHT wire.
-Crimp the blue eye terminal (supplied) onto the lighter gage black wire with no stripe (BLK).
+Crimp the remaining yellow eye terminal (supplied) onto the heavy gage BLK-WHT wire Crimp the red eye terminal (supplied) onto one end of the mini-blade fuse holder (supplied).
+Then crimp the red insulated cable joiner (supplied) onto the other end.
+Now join the mini-blade fuse holder onto the lighter gage black wire (BLK) by crimping the other end of the insulated cable joiner.
 Connect the BLK-WHT wire to the negative (-) terminal of battery #1 by securing the eye terminal under the nut of the clamping bolt.
-Connect the solid black wire (BLK) to the negative (-) terminal of the battery #2 in the same way.
+Connect the mini-blade fuse holder to the negative (-) terminal of the battery #2 in the same way.
 Connect the RED wire to the positive (+) terminal of the battery #2 in the same way.
-NOTE: Double check that the connections match the wiring diagram.
+NOTE : Double check that the connections match the wiring diagram (Fig 7.).
 Accidentally reversing the 2 black wires will cause damage to the compressor kit.
-Secure all loom wiring with cable ties along its entire path, as vibration could cause wear to the insulation over time which could result in a dangerous electrical short.
+Secure all loom wiring with cable ties along its entire path, as vibration could cause weat to the insulation over time which could result in a dangerous electrical short.